-- A complete, typed “Submission Identification and Faculty Sponsorship Form and Submission Checklist.”
-Submissions without this form or with an incomplete form will not be published.
+The submission must also include a completed “Submission Identification and Faculty Sponsorship Form.”
+Submissions without this form or with an incomplete form will not be considered for publication.

 Publication Requirements for Article Manuscripts

 - All manuscripts must be written in the style appropriate to the discipline they represent (e.g. APA style, MLA style, etc.).
 One exception: notes should be listed at the end of the manuscript, not at the bottom of the page, regardless of the style.

 - All manuscripts and abstracts must be word-processed using Microsoft Word 1997-2003 for Windows, double-spaced, Book Antiqua font, 12-point for text, and 14-point headers.

 - No PDFs will be considered.

 - The student author and faculty sponsor are responsible for obtaining copyright permission for any protected material included in either manuscripts or conference abstract (e.g., figure reproductions from previously published work, extended quotations, etc.).
 Work will not be published if there is any indication that copyright law has been violated.
 Full information regarding copyright law is available from the Reference Desk at TCNJ Library.

 Manuscripts must not be longer than 20 double-spaced typed pages, excluding references and footnotes.
 Failure to adhere to this guideline could in itself result in rejection of your manuscript.
 (Exceptions to the page limit will be considered in special cases, at the discretion of the editor.)

 - Figures and tables in article manuscripts should adhere to the following requirements:

 - The number of tables and figures is limited to 5.
 In some cases, many small figures may be necessary; these should be aggregated into one big figure.
 For instance, in chemistry it is often necessary to include several schemes.
 The author should include several schemes in one figure.
 Figures and tables should appear at their appropriate position in the manuscript.
 Figure and table pages are not included in the page limit count.